kurta999/WindowsAddon/README.md

-This is a personal project for myself to improve my daily computer usage, particularly with programming and testing.
-I've implemented things what I really needed to be more productive and accomplish things faster.
-It's open source, because why not, maybe somebody will benefit from it one day.
+This is a personal project I started out of boredom during my free time at home.
+I wanted to explore some ideas and build tools to improve my daily computer usage—especially for programming and testing.
+It was created before the rise of AI tools, so while it was genuinely useful to me back then, parts of it feel a bit outdated now.
+Still, it's open source—because why not?
+Maybe someone will find it helpful one day.

-If you want to use/resuse some part(s) of the project, you have a question or an idea, feel free to open a Pull Request.
-Bugs and anti patterns can happen, as this is just a side project beside my full time job.
-I do not have the time to always retest everything when I change something, how it's done in a proper managed company - this is a side project on which I'm working alone without getting paid, things has to be functional quickly.
+If you want to use or reuse any part of the project, have a question, or want to contribute an idea, feel free to open a Pull Request.
+Bugs and anti-patterns may exist—this is just a side project I work on alone, outside of my full-time job.
+I don’t always have the time to retest everything like you'd expect in a well-managed team environment.
+My main focus is keeping things functional and moving fast.

 Unfinished, abandoned Qt port of this application is available here, has no meaning to port everything to Qt from my perspective: https://github.com/kurta999/QustomKeyboard

-If the project is useful for you and you're able, please consider small amount of donation over PayPal: nmsstulaj@gmail.com

 # Quick overview
 ### 1. For Automotive development: